-The first significant dress reform convention was held in Canastota on January 7–8, 1857.
-The National Dress Reform Association (NDRA) held the convention at the Dutch Reformed Church (organized 1833), then located on Peterboro Street by the railroad tracks.
-NDRA founder James Caleb Jackson presided.
-Speakers included Gerrit Smith of nearby Peterboro and Dr. Mary Edwards Walker of Oswego.
+Dress Reform Convention.
+The 1857 convention of the National Dress Reform Association (NDRA) was chaired by its founder, James Caleb Jackson.
+Speakers included Gerrit Smith and Dr. Mary Edwards Walker of Oswego.
 A supportive letter from Elizabeth Cady Stanton was read to the convention.

-The historical record is unclear on the relationship between the Free Church and former Dutch Reformed Church—the latter may have succeeded the former, or they may have used the structure cooperatively.
+The historical record is unclear on the relationship between the Free Church and the former Dutch Reformed Church—the latter may have succeeded the former, or they may have used the structure cooperatively.
 It is known that the Dutch Reformed Church reorganized in 1886 and became the Presbyterian Church Society.
 In some way, the congregation (or congregations) active at 116 Center Street spun off the present Methodist United Church of Canastota a few doors south.
 That structure, erected circa 1903 at 144 Center Street, still houses an active congregation.

 The church at 116 Center Street faced a harsher fate.
 By the time the Methodist church was built, it may have housed no congregation.
 Or perhaps, its sole remaining congregation was the one that built and occupied the Methodist church.
 The empty old church was repurposed by the Grange, a fraternal organization devoted to agriculture.
 The Grange abandoned the structure in the 1960s; after decades of housing various restaurants, it was shuttered and acquired by the Village of Canastota.
 At some point it was sold to a private party who had hopes of restoring the building in some manner.
 In the mid-2000s it operated for a time as an art gallery.
 In the intervening years, none of several proposals to rehabilitate the structure has yet borne fruit.